 What Is CFPB Section 1071 and Why Does It Exist?

-Section 1071 of the Dodd-Frank Wall Street Reform and Consumer Protection Act requires financial institutions to collect and report data on small business credit applications.
-It is a fair lending transparency law — its purpose is to make lending patterns visible so that discrimination can be identified and addressed.
+Section 1071 requires financial institutions to collect and report small business credit data.
+It is a fair lending transparency law designed to identify discrimination.

-Congress passed Dodd-Frank in 2010, but the CFPB took 13 years to finalize the implementing rules, issuing its final rule in March 2023.
-The delay reflected the regulatory complexity of defining "small business," "covered transactions," and demographic data collection protocols across a highly diverse lending market.
+Congress passed Dodd-Frank in 2010, but the CFPB took 13 years to finalize rules in March 2023.
+The delay reflected regulatory complexity in defining small business and covered transactions.

 The lending gap Section 1071 targets is substantial.
-U.S. lenders originate more than $700 billion in small business credit annually (SBA Office of Advocacy, 2025), yet prior to Section 1071 there was no standardized federal system for tracking who received that credit and who was denied — comparable to the Home Mortgage Disclosure Act (HMDA) data that has governed mortgage lending transparency since 1975.
+U.S. lenders originate $700+ billion annually in small business credit.
+Yet there was no standardized federal tracking system comparable to mortgage HMDA data.

-Approximately 32 million small businesses operate in the United States, and 43% of them sought financing in the most recent survey year (Federal Reserve SBCS, 2025).
-Without standardized application data, regulators had no systematic way to determine whether credit access gaps reflected business fundamentals or discriminatory lending patterns.
+Approximately 32 million small businesses operate in the U.S., and 43% sought financing recently (Federal Reserve SBCS, 2025).
+Without standardized data, regulators couldn't determine if access gaps reflected fundamentals or discrimination.
 Section 1071 closes that gap.

-The CFPB estimates that covered lenders will collectively report data on approximately 1.2 million small business credit applications annually once all tiers are fully compliant (CFPB Final Rule, 2023).
-That data will be published publicly, creating the first comprehensive national picture of small business lending patterns.
+The CFPB estimates covered lenders will report 1.2 million applications annually when compliant.
+That data will be published publicly, creating the first comprehensive national lending picture.

 Which Lenders Must Comply With Section 1071?

-Coverage under Section 1071 is determined by transaction volume — specifically, the number of "covered credit transactions" to small businesses a lender originated in each of the two preceding calendar years.
-The threshold-based tier structure phases in compliance by lender size.
+Coverage is determined by transaction volume over two preceding calendar years.
+The tier structure phases in compliance by lender size.

-A "covered financial institution" is any entity — bank, credit union, online lender, fintech, non-bank lender, mortgage company — that originated 100 or more covered credit transactions to small businesses in each of the two preceding calendar years.
-Charter type does not determine coverage; transaction volume does.
+A "covered financial institution" is any entity that originated 100+ credit transactions over two years.
+Charter type doesn't determine coverage; transaction volume does.

 Lenders originating 2,500 or more covered transactions per year.
 Estimated 150–200 large banks and online lenders.
 Covers approximately 60% of total small business credit volume.
 First reporting period opened May 1, 2026.